Your doctor or psychiatrist may suggest medication for your depression or anxiety.

-Talking therapies focus on the ways you currently deal with particular issues in your life, then finding new ways to approach them, such as practical action plans or positive thinking techniques.
-This means that a programme will often involve doing activities and talking about how you’re doing.
+Talking therapies focus on the ways you currently deal with particular issues in your life.
+You then get help to find new ways to approach your challenges.
+These can include practical action plans or positive thinking techniques.
+This means that a talking therapy programme will often involve doing activities and talking about how you’re doing.

-Because therapy is often trying to change longstanding ways of thinking or behaving, you’re likely to need several sessions to give you time to make the changes and observe the results.
+Because therapy is often trying to change longstanding ways of thinking or behaving for a long time, you’re likely to need several sessions.
+This will give you time to make the changes and observe what happens.

 There are tohunga or healers in our communities you can go to for rongoā Māori services that offer:

-Rongoā Māori is traditional Māori healing that includes herbal or medicinal remedies, physical therapies that are similar to massage and manipulation (like mirimiri or romiromi) and spiritual healing.
+Rongoā Māori is traditional Māori healing approach.
+It includes herbal or medicinal remedies, physical therapies that are similar to massage and manipulation (like mirimiri or romiromi) and spiritual healing.

-There are a range of other complementary medicines that have research showing they can help.
+There is a range of other complementary medicines that have research showing they can help.
 Talk to your pharmacist or health professional about dosages or side effects:

 - St John’s Wort is sometimes used as an alternative to antidepressants.
 It can be helpful in mild to moderate depression.
-Because it’s a natural product, its strength varies quite a bit between tablets – but generally 1500-3000 mg of the dried herb is the required dose
+Because it’s a natural product, its strength varies quite a bit between tablets.
+The required dose is usually 1500-3000 mg of the dried herb.

 - Omega-3 Fish Oil has been shown to be effective in many people with depression.
-It can be taken at the same time as antidepressants, and may have an additive effect with them.
-The most effective dose is enough to get 1000 mg of the EPA fraction (see label for amount of EPA per cap – higher strength brands are available and mean taking less capsules to get the effective dose)
+It can be taken at the same time as antidepressants and may make them more effective.
+The most effective dose is enough to get 1000 mg of the EPA fraction.
+(See label for amount of EPA per cap.
+Higher strength brands are available and mean taking less capsules to get the effective dose)

-- S-Adenosyl Methionine is another supplement that has been shown to be an effective antidepressant AND also to have additive effects when taken with antidepressants.
+- S-Adenosyl Methionine is another supplement that has been shown to be an effective antidepressant and to have increased the effectiveness of antidepressants.
 Start with 400 mg daily and increase to 800 mg if required.